Bio

 Hi, I am Christina

 (Felschen), a journalist (and photographer) in Vancouver, B.C.
-I work for different newspapers, magazines, and radio stations.
-Originally from Germany, I have lived and worked in North America since 2014, first in California, then in New York City before moving to Canada.
+I work for various newspapers, magazines, and radio stations.
+Originally from Germany, I have been living and working in North America since 2014, first in California, then in New York City, before moving to Canada.

 I tell global stories about social change, migration, and human rights from a local perspective.
-Before moving to North America, I have worked in Marseille, Buenos Aires and on the world’s oceans (for the Japanese NGO Peace Boat).
-I hold a Master’s degree in Comparative Literature, French and Social Anthropology from Göttingen and Strasbourg Universities, and received my professional training in cross-media journalism at the EJS School of Journalism in Berlin and the New York Film Academy.
+Before moving to North America, I worked in Marseille, Buenos Aires, and on the world’s oceans (for the Japanese NGO Peace Boat).
+I have a Master’s degree in Comparative Literature, French, and Social Anthropology from the Universities of Göttingen and Strasbourg, and trained in cross-media journalism at the EJS School of Journalism in Berlin and the New York Film Academy.

 My documentaries have been nominated for and won journalism awards.
 I am a language nerd but only comfortable working in four of them: English, German, Spanish and French.
-Working regular shifts on ZEIT ONLINE‘s newsdesk, podcast, and newsletter, I keep European night owls up to date with world news while the sun still shines on the West Coast.
+In regular shifts at ZEIT ONLINE‘s newsdesk, podcast, and newsletter, I keep European night owls up to date with world news while the sun is still shining on the West Coast.

 I offer: